reverentgeek/okta.github.io/_source/_posts/2019-07-03-spring-boot-jpa.md

 The **Java Persistence API (JPA)** provides a specification for persisting, reading, and managing data from your Java object to relational tables in the database.
 The default implementation of JPA via Spring Boot is **Hibernate**.
 Hibernate saves you a lot of time writing code to persist data to a database, allowing you to focus on the business logic.

-In this example, we will use MySql for the database.
+In this example, we will use MySQL for the database.

 The application you will build will have two main parts.
 The first is the authentication piece.
 This will use Okta OIDC SSO to authenticate admin or ordinary users into the application.
 The second part will be the management of user events.
 These events are a record of any time a new token is issued for this application.
 The event will store the user's name, internal id from Okta, and store additional information per token issuance including the time of the original login and the time the token was last used within the application to view a page.
 If you are wondering what the difference is between these three dates/times, here is a cheat-sheet:

 - **Login Date/Time** -  This is the time at which the user actually had to enter their credentials.
 There can be more than one token issued against the same original login.
 This could be the time the user logged into this application, the Okta console, or another application tied to the same developer account (since this is an SSO example).
-- **Token Date/Time ** - When the user starts a session with the application described in this post, a new token is issued by Okta.
+- **Token Date/Time** - When the user starts a session with the application described in this post, a new token is issued by Okta.
 This token is valid for a certain amount of time and is reused across page refreshes until it expires
 - **Last View Date/Time** - This is the last time the application was viewed.
 If you refresh the page, this time will update, while the *Token Date/Time* and *Login Date/Time* should remain the same.

 ## Summary of CRUD actions
 **C**RUD - Create
 When any user visits the application with a new session, they will be issued a new token.
-When this token is issued, a `userEvent` will be generated and persisted in the MySql database.
+When this token is issued, a `userEvent` will be generated and persisted in the MySQL database.

 C**R**UD - Read
 Ordinary users will be able to see a list of all of the times they have received a new Okta token for this application.
 The application will also display the *Login Date/Time* and *Last View Date/Time* for that token (described earlier).